Kingwin127/Alliance-Guide/README.md

 - **It is forbidden for a member to insult an officer or for officers to fight in the presence of members, if officers have an issue with each other please contact the 1st officer as he is in charge of internal affairs and has the last say**
 - Officers are forbidden from starting wars with other alliances and therefore inflicting risk on the members of the alliance of a large scale conflict and must strive to ensure the safety of the alliance and members.
 - If an officer goes on vacation mode and needs time off they must contact the 1st officer so that their duties can handled by someone else temporaily until their return.
+- **However removal of any officer is strictly forbidden from being proposed as a petition**

 ###Perks
 - An officer is entitled to withdraw 1000k every 12 hours which is twice the withdraw limit for a normal member.